Fordson: Reliability and roll-overs

-The most dangerous problem occurred when a towed implement became immoveable: the stoppage of the implement would cause a reaction through the transmission that would flip the tractor over backwards, sometimes killing the driver.
-This condition was caused by the low-geared worm drive, light weight and short length, so that there was insufficient downward load to counter the reaction torque.
+The most dangerous problem occurred when a towed implement became immovable: the stoppage of the implement would cause a reaction through the transmission that would flip the tractor over backward, sometimes killing the driver.
+This condition was caused by the low-geared worm drive, lightweight, and short length so there was an insufficient downward load to counter the reaction torque.
 The cause is sometimes said to have been introduced when the drive worm was relocated below the main drive pinion on the differential.
 However, the problem already existed, but was made worse by the higher differential position, which was accompanied by larger rear wheels, which required more torque to give the same drawbar force.
 One Indiana farmer believed the Fordson to be so dangerous that it should have been banned by law.

 The Eastern Implement Dealer claimed that Fordsons killed 36 drivers in 1918.
 Pipp's Weekly further claimed that Fordsons had killed 136 men up to August 1922.
 Ford spokesmen maintained the accidents resulted from inexperienced drivers, saying any tractor could be dangerous if improperly handled.
 Satisfied customers praised the Fordson, saying it made farm work easier and performed ideally in orchards and truck farms.
-Judging from the Fordson's market share in the late teens and early 20s, the anecdotal horror stories, while extreme, must have been relative outliers (that is, the notion that "all Fordsons flip over backwards and burst at the seams" was an exaggeration).
-Nonetheless, it became imprinted in many minds and became a punch line.
-The "Hoyt-Clagwell" tractor on the 1960s TV sitcom Green Acres was a Fordson Model F. It was known to randomly 'explode' followed by one or both of the rear wheels falling off.
-Later Fordsons had long, strong rear mudguards to prevent flipping.